StrangeRanger/bash-style-guide/docs/guidelines/style.md

 ////
 //// tab | Single Quotes (`'`)

-- **String Literals**: Use single quotes to treat enclosed text exactly as written, without any form of expansion.
+- **String Literals**: Use single quotes to define string literals.
-    - **Reason**: Single quotes preserve the string as a literal, preventing any form of expansion by the shell.
-This is crucial for commands like `find`, `grep`, and `awk`, which have their own rules for interpreting special characters.
-Using single quotes ensures that these commands receive the text exactly as written, without modification by the shell.
+    - **Reason**: Single quotes preserve the literal value of every character in a string, preventing the shell from performing expansions or substitutions.
+This behavior is essential for commands like `find`, `grep`, and `awk`, which have their own rules for interpreting special characters.
+Using single quotes ensures that these commands receive the input exactly as written, without modification by the shell.

 ///// admonition | Example
     type: example